 For comparison, the lexical similarity:

-The two regions which today are Spain and Romania, were part of the Roman empire.
-As Latin was the official language of the Roman empire it was spoken there.
+The two regions which today are Spain and Romania, were part of the Roman Empire.
+As Latin was the official language of the Roman Empire it was spoken there.
 This is the reason for the high degree of lexical similarity between Romanian and Spanish.

 The lexical similarity between Romanian and Spanish is 0.71.
 This means that there are quite some words in both languages that are similar and have similar meanings.

 When the Roman Empire fell apart, languages started to develop and were influenced by surrounding nations.
-As they both derived from the Latin language, Romanian and Spanish languages can be quite similar in vocabulary.
+As they are both derived from the Latin language, Romanian and Spanish languages can be quite similar in vocabulary.

 Here is a list of similar vocabulary words between Romanian and Spanish: